scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v1.8.0
+    * #55 Fix bug in GetResourceIdentity.GetHashCode extension method when either Type or Id are null
+    * #54 Add new feature to configure hypermedia URL configuration per resource type if desired
 * v1.7.0
     * Sort any included resources by resource identifier ascending in a {json:api} document as a natural sort for easier consumption by developers
     * #52 Support the "fields" query parameter by using the {json:api} QueryParameters and implementing sparse fieldsets per the {json:api} specification